getsentry/integration-platform-example/docs/installation.md

 # Installation / Uninstallation

+> **Note**: Internal integrations do not need to perform installation/verification since they are automatically installed on the authoring organization.
+See [the docs](https://docs.sentry.io/product/integrations/integration-platform/internal-integration/) for details.

 ## Testing

 To test the installation flow, navigate to your Sentry instance and do the following: